Editors pick

 What Eventbrite alternatives look like now

-For organizers rethinking their platform after these changes, the comparison set has narrowed.
-Here is how SimpleTix compares on the same three axes.
+For organizers rethinking their platform, here is how SimpleTix compares on the same three axes.

 Per-ticket fee (service + payment processing, all-in):